-God remembered Noah, and every living thing, and all the cattle that was with him in the ark: and God made a wind to pass over the earth, and the waters assuaged;
+God remembered Noah, and every living thing, and all the cattle that was with him in the ark: and God made a wind to pass over the earth, and the waters diminished;

-The waters returned from off the earth continually…and the waters were abated.
+The waters returned from off the earth continually…and the waters were decreased.

-In the seventh month, on the seventeenth day of the month the ark rested, upon the mountains of Ararat.
+In the seventh month, on the seventeenth day of the month the ark rested on the mountains of Ararat.

 In the tenth month, on the first day of the month, the tops of the mountains were seen.

-After forty days, Noah opened the window of the ark, and he sent forth a raven.
+After another forty days, Noah opened the window of the ark, and he sent forth a raven.

-The raven went forth to and fro, until the waters were dried up from off the earth.
+The raven did not return.
+He went to and fro until the waters were dried up from off the earth.

-Then Noah sent forth a dove to see if the waters were abated from off the face of the ground.
-But the dove found no rest for the sole of her foot, and she returned unto him into the ark, for the waters were on the face of the whole earth.
+Then Noah sent out a dove to see if the waters were gone from off the face of the ground.
+But the dove found no rest for the sole of her foot, and she returned to Noah into the ark, for the waters were on the face of the whole earth.
 Noah put forth his hand, and took her, and pulled her into the ark.

-After seven days, Noah again sent forth the dove out of the ark.
-The dove came in to him in the evening; and in her mouth was an olive leaf plucked off: so Noah knew that the waters were abated from off the earth.
+After seven days, Noah again sent the dove out of the ark.
+The dove came in to him in the evening; and in her mouth was an olive leaf: so Noah knew that the waters were abated from off the earth.

 After another seven days Noah sent forth the dove; which did not return to him anymore.